JetBrains/space-dotnet-sdk/README.md

 > var numberOfResults = batch.TotalCount;
 > ```

-## SpaceDotNet.AspNetCore
+## JetBrains.Space.AspNetCore

-The `SpaceDotNet.AspNetCore` package provides helpers for using SpaceDotNet with ASP.NET Core.
+The `JetBrains.Space.AspNetCore` package provides helpers for using JetBrains.Space with ASP.NET Core.

 ### `IServiceCollection` extension methods

 There are extension methods for `IServiceCollection`:

 * `AddSpaceConnection()` — Registers a [`Connection`](#authentication-connection) as a service.
 The registration lifetime is transient by default.
-* `AddSpaceClientApi()` — Registers SpaceDotNet [clients](#create-service-client) as transient services.
+* `AddSpaceClientApi()` — Registers JetBrains.Space [clients](#create-service-client) as transient services.
 The registration lifetime is transient by default.
 Note that this method will throw an exception when no `Connection` has been registered.

 ### Space Applications webhooks (Experimental)